 Peace to you, dear brothers and sisters in Christ, who long for one another.

-I long for the day when every member of the Early Rain Covenant Church can confidently declare, “I died there, but I also came back to life there.”
-More than their pastor, I consider myself their primary witness.
-When we stand before the judgment seat, and the angel asks, “Do you know this person?”
+I long for the day when every member of Early Rain can confidently declare, “I died there, but I also came back to life there.”
+I consider myself not so much their pastor as their primary witness.
+When we stand before the judgment seat, when I am the first one summoned by the judge and the angel asks, “Do you know this person?”
+I pray that I can answer, “Yes, I do.
+I would recognize him even if he were reduced to ashes.”

 Your servant in Christ,